moosnelly/rahunu-registry/KEYBOARD_SHORTCUTS.md

 - **Help dialog**: Press `Ctrl+K` / `⌘+K` to view all available shortcuts

 ### 2. Keyboard Shortcuts Button
 A dedicated button in the header (keyboard icon) provides quick access to the keyboard shortcuts help dialog.
+The dialog automatically shows only shortcuts available to your user role.

 ### 3. Styled with shadcn/ui kbd Component
 All keyboard shortcuts are styled using the `Kbd` and `KbdGroup` components from shadcn/ui for consistent visual appearance.